Camcan/foo-tube/README.md

 - Multer for processing the image upload
 - ffmpeg for grabbing frames from video post-upload
 - Hacky local file store class does the necessary things (tested...)
--

 Frontend:

 - React
-- Packaged with Webpack
+- Includes hover preview of videos
 - Tests for simplest part I could find (the interpolatePath utility)